Common

 What is the political relationship between Scotland and England?

-READ ALSO: What is the cheapest way to start a business?
+READ ALSO: What is a good thing about rats?

 Scotland subsequently entered into a political union with the Kingdom of England on 1 May 1707 to create the new Kingdom of Great Britain.
 The union also created the Parliament of Great Britain, which succeeded both the Parliament of Scotland and the Parliament of England.